MansMeg/ada_code/README.md

 ### Accessing true state (election) data

-In the next step we add information on where we know the true underlying latent state.
-In the case of real data this is election data (see above).
-Below we create a dataset with week 3, 4, and 72 being known.
+In the next step, we add information on the true underlying latent state.
+In the case of real data, this is election data (see above).
+Below we create a dataset with weeks 3, 4, and 72 known.

 ``` r
 true_idx <- c(3, 44, 72)